-Debt obligations, net - Debt consists of secured debt facilities and unsecured Senior Notes.
+Debt obligations, net - Debt consists of secured debt facilities, Senior Notes, and other secured financings.
 The Company's secured credit facilities are highly liquid and short-term in nature and as a result, their carrying value approximated fair value.
 The secured credit facilities bear interest at a rate that is periodically adjusted based on a market index and are classified as Level 2 in the fair value hierarchy.
-Fair value of the Company's Senior Notes are estimated using quoted market prices.
-The Senior Notes are classified as Level 2 in the fair value hierarchy.
+Fair value of the Company's Senior Notes and other secured financings are estimated using quoted market prices.
+The Senior Notes and other secured financings are classified as Level 2 in the fair value hierarchy.